Summwer/kyber-backdoor/README.md

 ./test_kyber_backdoor1024 0> backdoor_attack1024.rsp
 ```

 Beides, it will also output the number of elements in ct which rearch the border case.
-We can get the figure 1 in of the article "
+We can get the Figure 2 in of the article "
 Post-Quantum Backdoor for Kyber-KEM".